jlintgod1/OpenModManager/README.md

 (sorry no actual screenshot yet)

-What the peck?
+## What the peck?
 A fork of a flying boat?
 ---
 That's m_cube/mcu8's Open Mod Manager(OMM) but with additional features like:
  - Better AlwaysLoaded functionality!
- - Auto Workshop Locker(probably coming soon!)
+ - Auto Workshop Blocker
- - Slightly better formatting
+ - Slightly better formatting and bug fixes
  - Jlintgod (the Spider) and his "humor"
  - Sketchy code!

 ---
-Requires .NET Framework v4.8 (due to a mistake and Jlintgod sketchiness)
+Requires the Steam release of A Hat in Time and its modding tools, a 64-bit operating system, and .NET Framework v4.0, just like with the original OpenModManager

 Installation
 ---